 - On the road along the South of Myvatn lake, you will find a turn away from the lake towards the crater, where Hverfjall is indicated.

 - It is just 5 min drive on a gravel road, and you will reach a parking at its foot (in Summer) – In winter you have to park by the main road

-- On the picture below, taken from the climb on can spot the parking with the cars and the end of the gravel roads that leads to it (to the left):
+- On the picture below, taken from the climb, you can spot the parking with the cars and at the end of the gravel road that leads to it (to the left):